There are plenty of bad design choices out there. All you have to do is gawk at a site like Bad MLS Photos or even just walk around Quincy --…

 The time to be researching plumbers in your area is not when the toilet is broken and spewing funky sewage onto the bathroom floor.
 (Gross — see “Find your shut-off valves” above!)

-Ask your new neighbors for the names of any tradespeople they’d recommend, including plumbers, electricians, and handymen, or get an Angie’s List membership and start researching highly rated contractors in your area.
-(You can also sign up and introduce yourself on NextDoor, a neighborhood social media site, and ask for recommendations.)
+Ask your new neighbors for the names of any tradespeople they’d recommend, including plumbers, electricians, and handymen, or start researching highly rated contractors in your area looking at Google or Angi reviews.

 Also, look up the numbers for poison control and local emergency services (if it’s not just 911) and put them on the fridge.
 Check all your smoke detectors and replace the batteries if you need to — you can also ask the fire department to come by and inspect them.
 Finally, find all of your emergency exits, and make a family fire plan that also designates a meeting point outside.